paulapopescu22/DAGIDeluxe/README.md

 # 📝 DAGIDeluxe

-> DAGIDeluxe is a collaborative project developed with DagiDeluxe S.R.L., designed as a subdomain of their existing website.
-It leverages HTML, CSS, JavaScript, and React for a modern, responsive web experience.
+> DAGIDeluxe is a professional web project developed in collaboration with DagiDeluxe S.R.L., implemented as a subdomain of their main website.
+It utilizes HTML, CSS, JavaScript, and React to deliver a modern, responsive, and user-friendly experience.

 ---